eniomarku/SafeLib/README.md

 # Contact Information
 GitHub issue board is the preferred way to report bugs and ask questions about SafeLib.

+For any difficulties experienced during the process of building SafeLib or any other question, please contact us at the details given below <br />
 CONTACTS FOR THE AUTHORS\
 enio.marku@ntnu.no\
 biczok@crysys.hu